kkanho/shop/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Node is required

-You may run:
+## Available Scripts

+In the project directory, you can run:

 ### `npm install`

 Install various packages and resolving their various dependencies

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`